Skip to main content

 Thailand:

-Drink bottled or purified water - Tap water in Thailand is generally not safe for drinking.
-Stick to bottled water with intact seals, even for brushing teeth.
+Drink bottled or purified water - Tap water in Thailand usually isn't safe to drink.
+Stick to bottled water with the seal intact, and use it for brushing your teeth too.

 PH